pace-gt/signac_numpy_tutorial/signac_numpy_tutorial/project/README.md

 mamba activate signac_numpy_tutorial
 ```

 The `signac init` command can be done at the start of a new project, but is not always required.
-If you moved the directory after starting a project or signac can not find the path correctly, you will need to run the following command (`signac init`) from the `project` directory:
+If you moved the directory after starting a project or signac can not find the path correctly, you may need to run the following command (`signac init`) from the `project` directory:

 ```bash
 signac init